Symmetry-based computational search for novel binary and ternary 2D materials: Introduction

+These 2D databases are newer, and considerably smaller, than their three-dimensional counterparts, e.g. Materials Project~\cite{jain2013commentary}, the crystallographic open database (COD)~\cite{gravzulis2009crystallography}, the Cambridge structural database~\cite{allen2002cambridge}, the NIST crystallographic database~\cite{van2002nist}, OQMD~\cite{saal2013materials}, AFLOW~\cite{curtarolo2012aflow}, materials cloud~\cite{talirz2020materials}, and many others.
 All these initiatives were seeded by experimental crystal structures stored in the Inorganic Crystal Structure Database (ICSD) and other experimental databases.
-In fact, the creation of the ICSD in 1912~\cite{bergerhoff1987crystallographic,zagorac2019recent, belsky2002new}, paved the way to the systematic study of the relationship between crystal structure and materials properties.
-To complete experimental data, many databases (both 2D and 3D) also contain results from high-throughput studies (often accelerated by machine learning).
+In fact, the creation of the ICSD in 1912~\cite{bergerhoff1987crystallographic,zagorac2019recent, belsky2002new} paved the way to the {systematic} study of the relationship between crystal structure and materials properties.
+To complement experimental data, many databases (both 2D and 3D) also contain results from high-throughput studies (often accelerated by machine learning).

 High-throughput searches are responsible for a majority of the calculations in the large theoretical databases like AFLOW~\cite{curtarolo2012aflow}, OQMD~\cite{saal2013materials} and DCGAT\cite{Schmidt_2022_MC}.
-Traditional high-throughput searches solely rely on simple empirical rules to select candidate materials for evaluation with density functional theory (DFT) and consequently result in a large number of highly unstable systems.
-A particularly popular approach is prototype search, where new materials are hypothesized by transmuting the chemical elements in a known crystal structure (often stemming from ICSD).
-In some cases, all combinations of chemical elements are taken into account, while in other cases arguments based on charge neutrality, atomic or ionic radii, etc.\ are used to circumvent the combinatorial nature of the problem.
-In comparison to these rule-based selections, machine learning algorithms have allowed us to speed up the scanning of known prototypes by a factor of up to $\sim$ 2000\cite{icgcnn, Schmidt_2022} by predicting the stability of all respective compounds and filtering out the most unstable predictions.
+Traditional high-throughput searches rely on simple empirical rules to select candidate materials for evaluation with density functional theory (DFT).
+Consequently, {they contain} a large number of highly unstable systems.
+A particularly popular approach is prototype search, where new materials are hypothesized by {changing} the chemical elements in a known crystal structure (often stemming from ICSD).
+In some cases, all combinations of chemical elements are taken into account, while in other cases arguments based on charge neutrality, atomic or ionic radii, etc. are used to circumvent the combinatorial nature of the problem.